 China’s advanced online censorship system, known as the Great Firewall, has made it a hotspot for VPN users.
-Both expats and native Chinese use VPNs to circumvent blocked sites and apps like Facebook, Google services, Tinder, western news media, Netflix, and even Comparitech.
+Both expats and native Chinese use VPN services to circumvent blocked sites and apps like Facebook, Google services, Tinder, western news media, Netflix, and even Comparitech.

 Tip: Many VPN websites are blocked in China, even though the VPN itself will work, so it is best to sign-up to your chosen VPN before visiting China if you are not currently residing there.